steve315/alx-system_engineering-devops/0x00-shell_basics/README.md

 					user and goup IDs numerically
 					Include hidden files.
-6-firstdirectory - Creates a directory in /tmp/ directory 7-movethatfile - Moves the file betty from tmp to /tmp/my_first_directory
+6-firstdirectory - Creates a directory in /tmp/ directory 7-movethatfile - Moves the file betty from tmp to /tmp/my_first_directory 8-firstdelete - Deletes the file betty